LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK05D1-UnitTesting.md

   Call the method that you are testing.
 - Assert
   Check the return value and/or any other object affected by the method call.

+## Asserts

+Use Intellisense in Visual Studio to get a list of asserts.

+Note: When comparing for equality, remember that if you use == to compare two objects, you are not comparing the objects properties.

+The `Assert.Equal` test method uses the base class `Equal` method of C# objects for comparison.
+Primitive .NET types and many classes in the .NET library have fully implemented this method.
+You only need to write a Compare class (as shown in the textbook) if you are using a class that doesn't already have a comparator implemented for the `Equals` method.

 ## Example Tests